 Class 1 – Explosives

 Explosives meet the hazardous materials classification (Class 1) because they have the ability to produce hazardous amounts of heat, sound, smoke, gas or light.
-They are also capable, through chemical reaction, of producing gases at speeds, temperatures, and pressures that can cause disastrous damage.
+They are also capable, through a chemical reaction, of producing gases at speeds, temperatures, and pressures that can cause disastrous damage.

 Class 2 – Gases

 Gases include compressed, liquefied, dissolved, refrigerated liquefied, aerosols, and other gases.
-They are defined by the hazardous materials classification (Class 2) as “substances that have a vapor pressure of 300 kPa or greater at 50°c or are completely gaseous at 20°c at a standard atmospheric pressure.”
+They are defined by the hazardous materials classification (Class 2) as “substances that have a vapor pressure of 300 kPa or greater at 50°c or are completely gaseous at 20°c at standard atmospheric pressure.”
 Gases are considered dangerous because they pose an imminent threat as a potential asphyxiate and because they are often extremely flammable.